Southwest posts 1st quarterly loss in almost a decade

 The company has borrowed $6.8 billion this year, including the federal loan it has already received.
 Southwest said it plans to apply for a second round of federal help, a secured loan of $2.8 billion, and is shopping for money from other sources.

-As of last week, Southwest said, it had cash and short-term investments of $9.3 billion and mortgageable assets worth nearly $8 billion, mostly planes, to ride out the coronavirus crisis.
+As of last week, Southwest said, it had cash and short-term investments of $9.3 billion and mortgageable assets — mostly planes — worth nearly $8 billion to ride out the coronavirus crisis.
 With no immediate need for more planes, Southwest is overhauling its order book with Boeing.

+Southwest took another step to raise cash on Tuesday, disclosing plans to issue 55 million new shares of stock with underwriters getting an option for another 8.25 million shares, and issue $1 billion in debt that can be converted to stock.
+Those moves, which surprised analysts, sent Southwest shares lower on Tuesday morning while shares of Delta, American and United were up between 3% and 4%.

 Southwest swung to a first-quarter loss of $94 million from a $387 million profit in the same period last year.
 The airline last reported a quarterly loss in September 2011.